-The first step was to gather as much feedback from existing and potential customers.
-A campaign was started using a hashtag on Twitter and Facebook to get people to say what they didn't like about their current bank.
-Over a 90 day period, the bank gathered over two million pieces of text.
+Repustate began with gathering as much feedback from existing and potential customers as possible.
+A social media listening campaign was started using a hashtag on Twitter and Facebook to get people to say what they didn't like about their current bank.
+Over a 90 day period, the bank gathered over 2 million pieces of text.
 Some short form, such as those on Twitter, and some longer as you'd expect on a Facebook comment.

-Using Repustate’s custom categorization feature, categories were created with which to break up responses into semantically similar areas.
-For example, comments about mobile banking were put into one bucket, fees and charges another, branch banking another bucket and so on.
+Repustate developed custom categorizations, wherein categories were created with which to break up responses into semantically similar areas.
+For example, comments about mobile banking were put into one bucket, fees and charges another, branch banking another bucket, and so on.
 In total, Repustate discovered 7 categories that were relevant.

 “I really hate going to my branch during lunch time and seeing only 2 tellers with a huge lineup.
 Why do they go to lunch all at the same time?”

-Repustate would have categorized this as belonging to the "Brach banking" category, and then applied sentiment.
+Repustate's would categorize this as belonging to the "Brach banking" category, and then applied sentiment.
 The raw sentiment score for this text would be < 0, indicating negative sentiment.

-With the initial round of analysis complete, it was time to aggregate the results to see what Repustate's text analytics uncovered.
+With the initial round of analysis complete, it was time to aggregate the results into a sentiment visualization dashboard to see what Repustate's text analytics uncovered.

 Positive (%) Negative (%)